JustKesha/coffee-shop-game/README.md

 ## 🌶️ Latest changes

-- You can now also slowly pour certain ingredients like `milk` into cups *(instead of only being able to insta drop them)*
+* You can now pour certain ingredients like `milk` into cups.
-- Updated placeholder models

-## 🧊 Ingredients mixing
+## 🧊 Ingredients

-Currently there have been two ingidients added to the game:
+Currently there are two ingidients in the game:
 - `Milk`
 - And `coffee mixture`

+Some of them, like `milk` are interactable: You can start pouring it while you hold it.

-You make coffee by combining the right proportions of those two in a cup, to do so you can drag & drop or slowly pour the ingredients in it.
+You make coffee by combining named ingredients in a cup, to do so just drag & drop or slowly pour the ingredients in it.

-## ☕ Drink type calculation
+## ☕ Coffee Math

 Currently you can make a total of 5 drinks out of these two ingredients:
 1. `Espresso` (100% coffee, 0% milk)